thomasjames433/Hall_Booking_System_Backend/README.md

 GET- The details of the booking made

  PUT/PATCH-  input fields - hallname, date, start_time, end_time.
-If ediiting a slot that has already been booked, changes the booking status to pending
+If ediiting a slot that has already been booked, this changes its booking status to pending

  DELETE- Delete the booking/request